mengshan-ye/mengshan-ye.github.io/_pages/home.md

 <div class="justify-text">
-I am a Miller Postdoctoral Fellow at University of California, Berkeley, working with <a href="http://alchemy.cchem.berkeley.edu/home/">Prof. Jeffrey R. Long</a>.
-I received my Ph.D. in Chemistry from Massachusetts Institute of Technolgy with <a href="https://suessgroup.mit.edu/">Prof. Daniel L. M. Suess</a> and B.S. in Chemistry from University of Science and Technology of China with <a href="https://faculty.ustc.edu.cn/xiongyujie//">Prof. Yujie Xiong</a>.
+I am a Miller Postdoctoral Fellow at the University of California, Berkeley, working with <a href="http://alchemy.cchem.berkeley.edu/home/">Prof. Jeffrey R. Long</a>.
+I received my Ph.D. in Chemistry from Massachusetts Institute of Technology with <a href="https://suessgroup.mit.edu/">Prof. Daniel L. M. Suess</a> and B.S. in Chemistry from the University of Science and Technology of China with <a href="https://faculty.ustc.edu.cn/xiongyujie//">Prof. Yujie Xiong</a>.
 </div>

 <p></p>